unleaktrade/generate_keypair/README.md

 # 🔑 generate_keypair

-A small but powerful **Rust CLI tool** that generates one or more **Solana-compatible ed25519 keypairs**, printing both the public and private keys in an easy-to-read, colorized format.
+A small but powerful **Rust CLI tool** that generates one or more **Solana-compatible ed25519 keypairs**, printing both the public and secret keys in an easy-to-read, colorized format.
-The public key (Solana address) is displayed in **bold blue**, while the private key is shown in **bold purple**, following Solana’s standard Base58 encoding.
+The public key (Solana address) is displayed in **blue**, while the secret key is shown in **purple**, following Solana’s standard Base58 encoding.
 This project is perfect for developers, blockchain engineers, or anyone experimenting with Solana cryptography and key management directly in Rust.

 ---